 Year Ended December 31,

-2011 2010 (In thousands, except \$ Change percentages) % Change
+2011 2010 \$ Change % Change

+(In thousands, except t percentages)

 Revenue

 Same-unit \$167,953 \$167,510 \$ 443 0.3%

 Acquired businesses 3,254 3,254

 Divested operations (2) 6,587 (6,589)

 Total revenue 171,205 174,097 (2,892) (1.7)%

-Operating expenses 144,528 144,552 (24) -
+Operating expenses 144,528 144,552 (24)

 Gross margin \$ 26,677 \$ 29,545 \$(2,868) (9.7)%

 Gross margin percent 15.6% 17.0%

 The increase in same-unit revenue was primarily attributable to increases in the retirement plan advisory, specialty life insurance and human capital advisory businesses, offset in part by declines in the Company's employee benefits and property and casualty businesses.
-The Company's retirement advisory business increased approximately \$1.6 million due to higher asset values resulting largely from favorable market performance, the specialty life insurance business increased \$2.6 million due to an increase in the number of policy placements, and the human capital advisory and payroll revenues increased approximately \$3.4 million due to an increase in demand for recruiting and compensation consulting services, as well as increased pricing for payroll-related services.
-Partially offsetting these increases was a decrease in the employee benefits business of approximately \$3.5 million due to client attrition and to a lesser extent, downsizing of client workforce and employer plan design changes, and a decline of \$2.2 million in property and casualty revenues due to soft market conditions in pricing and lower volume-based carrier bonus payments.
+The Company's retirement advisory business increased approximately \$1.6 million due to higher asset values resulting largely from favorable market performance, the specialty life insurance business increased \$2.6 million due to an increase in the number of policy placements, and the human capital advisory and payroll revenues increased approximately \$3.4 million due to an increase in the employee benefits business of approximately \$3.5 million due to client attrition and to a lesser extent, downsizing of client workforce and employer plan design changes, and a decline of \$2.2 million in property and casualty revenues due to soft market conditions in pricing and lower volume-based carrier bonus payments.
 The growth in revenue from acquired businesses was provided by Benexx and MBS.
 The decline in revenue from divestitures was due to the sale of the wealth management business in the first quarter of 2011.

 The largest components of operating expenses for the Employee Services group were personnel costs, including commissions paid to third party brokers, and occupancy costs, representing 82.8% and 83.2% of total operating expenses for the years ended December 31, 2011 and 2010, respectively.
-Excluding personnel costs related to the divested wealth management businesses of \$5.0 million for the year ended December 31, 2011 compared to the same period in 2010, primarily as a result of additional commissions paid to third party brokers related to the increase in specialty life insurance sales.
+Excluding personnel costs related to the divested wealth management businesses of \$5.0 million for the year ended December 31, 2010, personnel costs increased approximately \$2.9 million for the year ended December 31, 2011 compared to the same period in 2010, primarily as a result of additional commissions paid to third party brokers related to the increase in specialty life insurance sales.
 Personnel costs represented 64.2% and 63.3% of revenue for the years ended December 31, 2011 and 2010, respectively.
 Occupancy costs are relatively fixed in nature, and excluding the costs associated with the divested wealth management businesses of \$0.4 million for the year ended December 31, 2010, were \$9.7 million for the years ended December 31, 2011 and 2010.